 Difference Between Oligopoly vs Monopoly

 In a market, one can find various forms of imperfect market competition for several services and products.
-Oligopoly vs Monopoly are 2 of them, wherein monopoly can be a view for those products and services which will not have any kind of competition, while on the flip side oligopoly can be observed for the products and services with stiffer competition.
+Oligopoly vs Monopoly are 2 of them, wherein monopoly can be a view for those products and services without any competition.
+At the same time, on the flip side, oligopoly can be observed for the products and services with stiffer competition.

 Monopoly: Services offered for Transport, Water, Electricity, and so on are practical examples of the monopoly.
-A monopoly is a type of market condition wherein the only single seller is selling an entire product, which is 3.
+A monopoly is a market condition wherein only a single seller sells an entire product, which is 3.

-Oligopoly: Industries like an automobile, cold drink, telecommunication, etc. can be some of the kinds of industries where an Oligopoly type of competition can be found out.
-Oligopoly is a kind of market competition, whereby there are a lessor few numbers of sellers or vendors in the marketplace who are selling differential or nearly differential products.
-In an oligopoly, as stated there are only a few firms or sellers who are operating in the marketplace and so, the sellers or the firms are influenced by the activities of other firms or the sellers
+Oligopoly: Industries like an automobile, cold drinks, telecommunication, etc., can be some industries where an Oligopoly type of competition can be found.
+An oligopoly is a kind of market competition whereby few sellers or vendors in the marketplace sell differential or nearly differential products.
+In an oligopoly, as stated, only a few firms or sellers are operating in the marketplace.
+So the sellers or the firms are influenced by the activities of other firms or the sellers.

 Head To Head Comparison Between Oligopoly vs Monopoly (Infographics)